CMarcoA/COMP2600-A2-StaticSite/README.md

-# Resume Website README (Draft / Incomplete) - GitHub Pages + Pelican
+# Resume Website README - GitHub Pages + Pelican

 ## Purpose

 This README (draft) describes how I formatted my resume in **Markdown** and published it as a **static website** using **Pelican** and **GitHub Pages**.

-Workflow to ideas from Andrew Etter’s *Modern Technical Writing*:
+Workflow to ideas based from Andrew Etter’s Modern Technical Writing:
 - write in plain text
 - keep content separate from presentation
 - treat documentation like code (version control)